scaleoutsean/solidbackup/README.md

 ### What about ZFS and other filesystems not listed here

-There are ...challenges with automating those.
+There are ... challenges with automating those.

 Some (like ZFS) have its own backup/restore utilities, so you should probably consider those first.